-- Attach the alarm unit to the pajama top using the magnetic tether strap.
+- Attach the alarm unit to the pajama top using the secure clip.
 An optional attachment method is to attach the alarm unit to the pajama top using a safety pin through the hole on the top of the tether strap.

 - Put the sensor cord under the pajama or nightshirt, going in at the collar and out at the nightshirt hem.

 - Attach the sensor to the underwear by opening the quick-clip jaw, stretching the underwear into the sensor opening, and then closing the quick-clip jaw.
 Give a gentle tug on the sensor to make sure it is fastened to the underwear.